CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 Experimental energies have been re-assessed as both the previous CHIANTI version and the NIST values are surprisingly not complete.
 The values recommended by the extensive compilation of \cite{kramida_traebert:1995} have been adopted.
 These authors also provided $LSJ$ percentage composition which was key to identify many of the strongly spin-orbit mixed levels, where level assignment becomes difficult.
 They also provided uncertainty estimates for the observed energies.
 Their values are significantly different in many cases from those in NIST and in the previous CHIANTI version, but are generally very close to the theoretical energies of the new model.
 In a few cases, tentative energies have been assigned as observed, while in a couple of cases the \cite{kramida_traebert:1995} values could not be assigned to a level.

 The new model for \ion{Si}{xi} is a significant improvement for this important ion.
 Long-standing problems between predicted and observed intensities for this ion have been present for solar active regions.
 The strongest lines were observed by the SoHO CDS instrument.
 To illustrate the difference with the previous model, we have considered a CDS full-spectral atlas of an active region obtained on 1997 September 25 between 18:01 and 18:56 UT (s9253r00).
 This observation was one of those considered for the CDS in-flight calibration \citep{delzanna_thesis99,delzanna01_cdscal}.
 A spatial area where the \ion{Si}{xi} lines were enhanced was selected.
-The unblended lines were selected and the comparisons between observed and theoretical intensities, as a function of electron density and temperature, are presented in Figures~\ref{fig:em1},\ref{fig:em2} in the form of `emissivity ratios' \citep[see ][for details and examples]{delzanna_etal:2004_fe_10,delzanna_mason:2018}, which are essentially the ratios of the observed radiances in the lines with their emissivities, as a function of the electron density (or temperature) for a fixed temperature (or density).
-The ratios are normalised with the same constant for all the lines, so that they are close to unity.
+The unblended lines were selected and the comparisons between observed and theoretical intensities, as a function of electron density and temperature, are presented in Figures~\ref{fig:em1},\ref{fig:em2} in the form of `emissivity ratios' \citep[see ][for details and examples]{delzanna_etal:2004_fe_10,delzanna_mason:2018}, which { are the ratios of the observed radiances $I_{\rm ob}$ of the lines with their emissivities, as a function of the electron density $N_{\rm e}$ (or temperature $T_{\rm e})$) for a fixed temperature (or density):

+where $N_j (N_{\rm e}, T_{\rm e})$ is the population of the upper level $j$ relative to the total number density of the ion, $\lambda_{ji}$ is the wavelength of the transition, $A_{ji}$ is the spontaneous radiative transition probability, and $Const$ is a scaling constant that is the same for all the lines within one observation.
+The value of $Const$ is chosen so that the emissivity ratios $R_{ji}$ are near unity where they intersect, so the scatter of the curves around unity provides a direct measure on the relative agreement between predicted and observed intensities. }

 The 371.5~\AA\ line is very weak but is strongly density-dependent.
 It indicates an electron density about $\times$10$^{9.2}$ cm$^{-3}$, with both the previous and current model.
 This density is typical of active region cores.
 The 604.1~\AA\ line is also very weak.
 However, with the present model its intensity agrees with that of the other lines.
 With the previous version 9 model there is a discrepancy of 50\%.
 The two main lines are the resonance line at 303.3~\AA, observed in second order, and the intercombination line at 580.9~\AA.
 They are an excellent temperature diagnostic for active regions \citep{delzanna_mason:2018}.
 With the current model, they indicate log $T$[K]=6.6, which is a reasonable value for an active region (4 MK).
 With the previous model, they provide a much lower temperature: log $T$[K]=6.2, i.e. 1.6 MK.